gtolomei/systems-and-networking/README.md

 This exam session is scheduled for **Monday, March 25, 2024,** **from 2:30 p.m. to 3:30 p.m.
 CET** and will take place in **Aula Informatica 15**, located in Via Tiburtina, 205 ([map](https://goo.gl/maps/TgnJCWDfx2VQRo4u5)).
 However, notice that the time schedule above is **_tentative_**, and slight changes might occur if needed.
 Further details on how to attend this test will be therefore communicated close to the exam's date.<br/>
 **NOTE:** _Students who are sure they will not attend this exam session **should not** fill out this form!
 Besides, everyone can decide to opt in by the closing date of this poll._
 -->
+- **Oral Exam Extra Session**<br/>
+The oral exam will take place on **Monday, March 31, at 4:00 p.m.
+CEST**.
+Please refer to the instructions sent via the Moodle forum for more information.
 - **Written Exam Extra Session (03/27/2025) - Grades**<br/>
 The results of the test are available at the following <a href="./exams/2024-25/2025-03-27_grades.pdf" target="_blank">link</a>.
 - **Written Exam Extra Session (03/27/2025)**<br/>